 In your letter to your grandsons, you write extensively about the women in your family but not the men.
 How come?

 While I was a Union man at heart and loved my country, my home was in the South.
-My friends and kindred were there and I had no alternative but to take the side of the South.
-During the early part of the Civil War I served under General Price in the Quartermaster’s Department of the Confederate service.
+My friends and kindred were there, and I had no alternative but to take the side of the South.
+During the early part of the Civil War, I served under General Price in the Quartermaster’s Department of the Confederate service.
 Two of my sons served on the side of the Lost Cause as well.
 I lost my property in the war.

 When you arrived in Alder Gulch, which was also known as Virginia City, you opened a dry goods store under the name Tootle, Leach & Co.
 Your first store, I saw in an advertisement, was on Idaho Street, four doors above the corner of Idaho and Jackson Streets at the sign of the Big 7.
 You had a good business proposition.
-You sold goods as fine as any in the West or the East, but at prices that locals could afford.
+You sold goods as fine as any in the West or the East but at prices that locals could afford.

 I was a partner in the Missouri-based firm.
 We hauled dry goods–men’s and women’s clothing mostly–in wagons from St. Joseph, Missouri, and Denver and did a prosperous business.
 We got fabulous prices in gold dust for our goods.
 Virginia City was the territorial capital of Montana at the time.
 I stayed there for three years.
 In 1867, my store was on the ground floor of the new Masonic Temple Building.
 In 1868, I moved the business to Helena.
 By 1872, we had renamed the firm J.R.
 Boyce & Co.
 I lived in Helena until 1880.

 You certainly did.
 You served 11 years as Master of different Lodges, one year as Deputy Grand Master, and one year as Grand Master of Montana.
-You spent four years as a High Priest of a Chapter of Royal Arch Masons, five years as T.I.M. of Council of Royal and Select Masters, and five or six years as Eminent Commander of Knights Templar.
+You spent four years as a High Priest of a Chapter of Royal Arch Masons, five years as T.I.M. of the Council of Royal and Select Masters, and five or six years as an Eminent Commander of Knights Templar.

 Yes, I don’t deny that.